open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 3 - Markdown and Fork Tutorial

 Follow the instructions on the [GitHub and Markdown page](vi-github-and-markdown.md).
-Make sure that you've linked to your github.io and pull request link on the [Discord server](https://discord.gg/mtgGD4EnYW) ([https://YourUserName.github.io](https://YourUserName.github.io) and `LinkToYourPullRequest`).
-Also include Raw.githack link in your pull request([https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md](https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md)).

-**NOTE**: Raw.githack link above is case sensitive to your username.

 - Once you complete Step 3 you will have:
   - 1 Pull request made

+Make sure that you've linked to your github.io and pull request link in [#vi-software channel on Discord](https://discord.com/channels/1079980988421132369/1229437557843169280) (`https://YourUserName.github.io` and `LinkToYourPullRequest`).
+Also include the Raw.githack link in your pull request as we asked in the pull request template.

 ## Step 4 - Planet and myPlanet Tutorial